Mapleia/UBCSchedulerApp/README.md

 - As a user, I want to load up a previous session and keep working on it.
 - As a user, I want to download/save the schedule made by the program and retrieve it.
 - As a user, I want to print out my schedule in the console, so I can read it.

+## Phase 4: Task 2
+- Designed a class that is robust (User class, addCourses)
+- Use of map interface (HashMap for sectionMap in Course class)

 ## CREDITS
 Data found by downloading from https://ubc-courses-api.herokuapp.com/.